org-metaeffekt/metaeffekt-scancode-service/README.md

 # metaeffekt-scancode-service

-The metaeffekt-scancode-service is a service using and extendind the AboutCode ScanCode Toolkit.
+The metaeffekt-scancode-service is a service using and extending the AboutCode ScanCode Toolkit.
 At the core metaeffekt-scancode-service package is a web service that can answer any number of scan requests after launch.

 Using the ScanCode Toolkit on command-line-level comes with a certain penalty for bootstrapping the scan.
 To avoid